Does my company need media monitoring, you may ask?

 And that’s a smart move to make.

-The only thing is that there is a big chance that the crisis could’ve been avoided in the first place if the company used media monitoring regularly.
+The only thing is that there is a big chance that the crisis could’ve been avoided in the first place if the company had used media monitoring regularly.

-But if you’re already in crisis, don’t despair, here’s how media monitoring can help.
+But if you’re already in crisis, don’t despair; here’s how media monitoring can help.

 Use it to track the progression of the crisis.
-Reports will provide you with valuable information about sentiment, channels, and influencers that can help you build a productive strategy for getting out of a crisis.
+Reports will provide valuable information about sentiment, channels, and influencers that can help you build a productive strategy for getting out of a crisis.

 This activity combines some of the previously mentioned benefits of media monitoring:

 - Track your competitors to find if there are customers who are unsatisfied with their product/service so you can introduce yours

 - Search for people seeking recommendations or advice on products/services like yours